 Previously Karen was a reporter at Bloomberg News in San Francisco, where she covered legal issues in the tech and financial services industries.
 On the international front, Karen was a China-Hong Kong journalism fellow at the East-West Center, engaging in dialogue with government officials, business and community leaders and university students in Beijing and other cities across China.
 In Washington, Karen was a reporter for The Associated Press, where she was an investigative reporter and covered the Justice Department and politics, including the 2000 presidential election.
 Karen is the recipient of national and local journalism awards, including the Jesse H. Neal Award Business Journalism Award.

 She is a native of Chicago and resides in San Francisco with her daughter, who has been attending PKS since 2012.
 Karen has been a PKS room parent and a member of the school's marketing committee.

 Before moving to the Bay Area, Katie worked for more than 15 years at the highest levels of politics and government.
 She served as general counsel to the Romney for President campaign in 2012 and has counseled countless other candidates, party committees, corporations, and nonprofits in enforcement and compliance matters.
 She also has significant experience navigating clients through investigations by the Justice Department and congressional committees.

 Katie received her BA with high honors from George Washington University and her JD from Harvard Law School.
-She and her husband Mark have two sons in their fifth year at PKS.
+She and her husband Mark have two sons in their seventh year at PKS.
 Katie is the only member of her family (other than the dog) who does not speak fluent Mandarin, but she endeavors to learn a little more every day.